FlankJam/Gobang-Master/README.md

-# Snake Simulator
+# MyApp(Snake Simulator\NxN Puzzle)

-Technical support for "Snake Simulator"
+Technical support for my app

-We will provide technical support for this app（Snake Simulator）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: SnakeSimulator@gmail.com
+We will provide technical support for our apps, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: frankjamapp@gmail.com

 Privacy Policy